l-gorman/legume-choice-docs/source/focus-group.rst

 Focus Group Guidance
 ========================================

-please refer to the original legumeCHOICE documentation :download:`here <LegumeCHOICE_tool_dec2016.pdf>`
+To understand how to conduct a legumeCHOICE focus group, please refer to the original legumeCHOICE documentation :download:`here <LegumeCHOICE_tool_dec2016.pdf>`